A creamy, nut-free vegan mac and cheese made with roasted vegetables and baked in the oven. This mac and cheese tastes just like the real thing!

 Tips for making this recipe

-• I outlined how I choose the perfect sweet potato when baking.
+• I outlined how I chose the perfect sweet potato from your grocery store.
 Getting the right sweet potato is important because it will bake perfectly in the oven

-• Use carrot sticks and not baby carrots to roast.
-Baby carrots will be a little sweet and they might affect the taste.
+• Use carrot sticks and not baby carrots to roast because the baby ones are sweet.

-• For baking the vegan mac and cheese, I used a stoneware baking dish.
+• For baking the vegan mac and cheese, I used a stoneware casserole dish.
 8in in length 5.75in wide and 2in for height.
 If you have a bigger dish, use that.

 • The panko bread crumbs add a nice crunch to this recipe, so, use them over regular bread crumbs.